-- The Victorian Coroners Court has been dogged by long delays. - Summary inquests and chambers findings are a way of reducing these. - Often Coroners will encourage for criticism by concession. - There are opportunities to use this process to prevent criticism and to avoid the need for an Inquests.
+- The Victorian Coroners Court has been dogged by long delays. - Summary inquests and chambers findings are a way of reducing these days. - Often Coroners will encourage for criticism by concession. - There are opportunities to use this process to prevent criticism and to avoid the need for an Inquests.

-Rule 9: No matter is said Coroners will often not want to hear from the witnesses in the centre of things
+Rule 9: No matter what is said, Coroners will often not want to hear from the witnesses in the centre of things

-- The Coroners Act 2008 introduced the section 57 certificate to encourage key personnel to give their account. - Often, despite that, those witnesses will be often be encouraged not to give evidence. - It is a powerful thing for a witness to give oral evidence - particularly where combined with a concession.
+- ➤ The Coroners Act 2008 introduced the section 57 certificate to encourage key personnel to give their account. - Often, despite that, those witnesses will be often be encouraged not to give evidence. - ➤ It is a powerful thing for a witness to give oral evidence particularly where combined with a concession.

-Rule 10: Grief (and pro-bono legal assistance) does funny things to people and a Coroner will probably allow it
+Rule 10: Grief (and pro-bono legal assistance) does funny things to people and a Coroner will probably allow the family a degree of latitude